wingkwong/leetcode-the-hard-way/solutions/0000-0099/0075-sort-colors-medium.md

 ```
 </TabItem>
 </Tabs>

 ## Approach 2: Bubble Sort

 We want all integers together.
-One way of doing this is sorting the array so that we will get all 0 initially, then all 1 and 2.
+One way of doing this is sorting the array so that we will get all $0$ initially, then all $1$ and $2$.
 We can use bubble sort for sorting.

-Time Complexity: $O(n^2)$, where $n$ - elements in array
+Time Complexity: $O(n ^ 2)$, where $n$ is the number of elements in array

 Space complexity: $O(1)$